Twins vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 68 hits with 14 doubles, nine home runs, 25 walks and 38 RBI.
-He's also stolen three bases.
+- Vladimir Guerrero Jr. has 69 hits with 14 doubles, nine home runs and 25 walks.
+He has driven in 39 runs with three stolen bases.

 Guerrero Recent Games